Harmony Trail

-Harmony Trail is a 1944 American Western film directed by Robert Emmett Tansey and starring Ken Maynard, Eddie Dean and Ruth Roman.
-Its early distribution was limited, and it was given a fuller release in 1947 by Astor Pictures under the alternative title of White Stallion.
+Harmony Trail is a 1944 American Western film directed by Robert Emmett Tansey and starring Ken Maynard, featuring Eddie Dean and Ruth Roman.
+Its early distribution was limited, and it was given a fuller release in 1947 by Astor Pictures under the alternate title of White Stallion.
+The film was written, co-produced, and directed by veteran low-budget filmmaker Robert Emmett Tansey, taking writer credit as Frank Simpson and director credit as Robert Emmett.